Legends Never Die (Juice Wrld album)

-Legends Never Die is the third studio album by American rapper and singer Juice Wrld.
+Legends Never Die is the third studio album by American rapper Juice Wrld.
 It was posthumously released by Grade A Productions and Interscope Records on July 10, 2020.
-The album follows Juice Wrld's death from a drug-related seizure seven months prior, on December 8, 2019.
+The album follows Juice Wrld's death from a drug-related seizure approximately seven months prior, on December 8, 2019.
 It features guest appearances from the Weeknd, Trippie Redd, Marshmello, Polo G, the Kid Laroi, and Halsey.
+The 5th anniversary deluxe edition was released on July 11, 2025 and features an additional appearance from XXXTentacion and also includes the singles "In My Head" and "Face 2 Face".

 Legends Never Die received generally positive reviews and debuted atop the US Billboard 200 with 497,000 album-equivalent units in its first week.
 It also reached number one in several other countries, including Australia, Canada, Ireland and the United Kingdom.
 The album was supported by six singles: "Righteous", "Tell Me U Luv Me", "Life's a Mess", "Come & Go", "Wishing Well", and "Smile".

 Background

 In January 2020, a month following Juice Wrld's death, it was reported that at least two thousand songs were recorded before he died.
 26 of these were leaked onto the streaming platform SoundCloud by the user "999 WRLD".
 Juice's label (Grade A) and family released a statement regarding his unreleased music:

 On May 4, 2020, Juice's girlfriend Ally Lotti referenced an album under the title of The Outsiders, which Juice Wrld had intended to make his next album.
 However, the label and Juice Wrld's grieving family chose to delay The Outsiders and first put a 15-track tribute album titled Legends Never Die that was announced on July 7, 2020.
 Two days after the album announcement, Juice's manager Lil Bibby hinted at a deluxe edition after fans demanded more songs.
 A new version of the album's final song "Man of the Year" was added in the track listing on July 14, 2020, just days after the album's release.